s4005236/wave/docs/DevOps/DEPENDENCY_MANAGEMENT.md

 # Dependency Management

+**Why using dependency management tools?**

+Aside from some academic examples, every software project relies on external ressources to save development time and efforts.
+Using libraries is a central part of creating software products.

+When working in a team, it is most often needed, that every developer uses an agreed upon set of dependencies.
+This is to ensure, that bugs or problems within the code can be easily reproduced on every work station.
+Managing dependencies without any designated tools is very tidious and, talking about not-so-small projects, arguably impossible.

+Dependency management tools find a way to ease the handling of all external libraries needed in the development.
+They

 ## Development Setup

 > See [README](/README.md) for documentation on how to setup for development with all needed dependencies.